Wag-Media/wagmedia-com-bot/test.md

   2. it is non-anglo and has no flag
   3. it is a translation and has no non-anglo category

-- payment emojis by superusers🦹 will update the total amount of payments a post received and save it to the db
+- 1️⃣ payment emojis by superusers🦹 will update the total amount of payments a post received and save it to the db

 **Post Threads**

 - the bot monitors payment reactions to valid posts in the corresponding thread and inserts a payment to the db

-**OddJobs**
+- superusers🦹 cannot add payment emojis from two different sets or units

+**Odd Jobs**

-- regular users🤷‍♂️ cannot add any emojis to odd jobs
+- 1️⃣ regular users🤷‍♂️ cannot add any emojis to odd jobs
-- super user cannot add emojis to incomplete oddjobs
+- 1️⃣ super user cannot add emojis to incomplete oddjobs
-- only the 🦹superuser (manager) that is added as manager can add emojis to oddjobs
+- 1️⃣ only the 🦹superuser (manager) that is added as manager can add payment emojis to oddjobs
-- superusers🦹 who are not the manager will get a message when trying to add emojis, emoji removed
+- 1️⃣ superusers🦹 who are not the manager will get a message when trying to add emojis, emoji removed
-- manager will get a message when trying to add emojis to incomplete oddjobs, emoji removed
+- 1️⃣ manager will get a message when trying to add emojis to incomplete oddjobs, emoji removed
-- manager cannot add from two set of payment emojis
+- 1️⃣ manager cannot add payment emojis from two different sets or units
-- manager will get a message when trying to add from two set of payment emojis
+- 1️⃣ manager will get a message when trying to add from two set of payment emojis (neither different unit nor different funding source)
-- complete oddjobs with payment emojis from manager will be added to the db
+- 1️⃣ complete odd-jobs with payment emojis from manager will be added to the db with a payment
+- 1️⃣ payment emojis by superusers🦹 will update the total amount of payments an odd job received and save it to the db

 ## remove reactions